CaduceusInc/waleopakunle.com/_posts/2020-05-16-week-recap.md

 - [This AI can simulate an economy millions of times to create fairer tax policy](https://www.technologyreview.com/2020/05/05/1001142/ai-reinforcement-learning-simulate-economy-fairer-tax-policy-income-inequality-recession-pandemic/).

 ---

 That's it folks.
 That's a recap of all AI related content I came across this week.
+What did I miss?
+What else is new in the AI field?
+Let me know in the comments!

 Happy exploration.